 Program description

 Students who have baccalaureate degrees in engineering or strong backgrounds in the sciences may work toward a master’s degree in engineering at VCU.
-Graduate engineering courses are available from the Cardinal Education member universities via interactive television, the Web and two-way audio/video teleconferencing.
+Online graduate engineering courses are available with the Cardinal Education member universities each semester.
+A graduate student enrolled at one of the partner engineering schools is able to take select online courses from other participating schools.
 In addition to the required engineering courses, elective courses are available in applied mathematics, mathematical statistics, chemistry, operations research and physics in classes at VCU.
 The following academic programs are available through Cardinal Education:

 Degree-seeking students